SAFE & LEGAL

 Great Britain (GB: England, Wales and Scotland) currently follows retained European Union (EU) law as it stood at 23:00 GMT on 31st December 2020; GB legislation refers to this retained EU law, but future amendments will be made via GB law.

-In most aspects relating to foods, Northern Ireland (NI) will continue to follow current and future EU laws, unless the political situation changes in relation to the NI Protocol.
+In most aspects relating to foods, Northern Ireland (NI) will continue to follow current and future EU laws, unless food is entering NI from GB under the Windsor Framework.

 Peel and read labels

-The CRN UK led a working group of the Office for Product Safety and Standards (OPSS) Business Expert (Food Standards & Labelling) Group to produce a guidance document for the use of peel and read (peelable) labels on food products, including food supplements.
+The CRN UK led a working group of the Industry-Government Forum, the Business Expert (Food Standards & Labelling) Group, to produce a guidance document for the use of peel and read (peelable) labels on food products, including food supplements. .
 This document, which can be found HERE, has been made available to enforcement via their Knowledge Hub and is also freely available to businesses.

 Compliance Roundtable

-The CRN UK is part of a coalition of trade associations, including the European Specialist Sports Nutrition Alliance, the Council for Responsible Nutrition UK and the Proprietary Association of Great Britain.
-All of these associations work actively with their members, regulatory authorities, policy-makers and the media to defend the reputation of the food supplements and functional food sectors across the UK and the continent.
+The CRN UK is part of a coalition of trade associations that work actively with their members, regulatory authorities, policy-makers and the media to defend the reputation of the food supplements and functional food sectors across the UK and the continent.

 Vitamin D in food supplements